lujiaying/GT-doc2graph/README.md

 Please download gziped checkpoint files using the above urls, and decompress them under `./checkpoints` folder.

 Example of running GT-D2G for reproducibility: `sh run_test.sh`.

+## Training

+You can train your own GT-D2G by modifying provided examples `run_train.sh`.